No Products in the Cart

 Find out what kind of back cover your watch has first.
 Not all of them require tools to open; some are manageable by hand.

 It should now be possible to observe the watch battery subsequent to the removal of the gasket.
 It is imperative to replicate the positioning of the battery within the watch in order to guarantee its proper operation when reinstalled.
-It is imperative to document the battery's make and model in order to verify that the replacement battery is accurate.
+This is imperative to document the battery's make and model in order to verify that the replacement battery is accurate.
 Inaccurate timekeeping, a shortened service life, or the complete inoperabilitio of the watch may result from using the incorrect battery.

 Employing a tool, carefully elevate any tabs that may be immobilizing the battery, thereby liberating it.
 It is advisable to perform a quick wipe of the watch's connection points with a damp cloth or Q-tip once the battery has been depleted.
 This will ensure that the points remain clean, thereby facilitating the easiest possible transfer of energy.
 Consider employing small tweezers to carefully extract the battery if you are encountering difficulty doing so.